avnet-iotconnect/iotc-python-greengrass-sdk/installer/openstlinux/README.md

 bash device-setup.sh ~/my-device-package.zip
 ```

+> [NOTE!]
+> This step may take almost an hour on MP1 due to the installer needing to precompile some packages

 At this point, the device should show up as **Connected** in /IOTCONNECT within a minute or so.

 # Known Issues